 Jewish Community Relations Council

-The Jewish Community Relations Council builds bridges of understanding within our Jewish community and to our broader community, combats Antisemitism, educates in support of a strong and secure Israel, and advocates for public policy and social justice issues important to the Birmingham Jewish community.
+The year 2022 marks the 60th anniversary of the creation of the Jewish Community Relations Council (JCRC).
+Though 60 years have passed, our mission today is still very much like what our founders perceived in 1962; building bridges of understanding within our Jewish community and to our broader community, combating antisemitism, educating in support of a strong and secure Israel, and advocating for public policy and social justice issues important to our Birmingham Jewish community.

 Subscribe to the JCRC Newsletter